thrashr888/Bogart/README.md

 ----------------

 - Sinatra is awesome.
 Copy it.
-- MongoDB only, no ORM, no models. # use jwage's ODM?
+- MongoDB required, no ORM, no models. # use jwage's ODM?
 - KISS.
 Refactor if things get complictated. # we're getting there
 - PHP 5.3 only.
 Don't be afraid.
 - Git, GitHub, MIT License.
-- Closures for actions.
+- Anonymous functions for actions.
 - Splats (*), regex and :named routes.
 - No plugins.
 Just extend + use that if you need to. # would be nice to architect this in
 - Config in yaml.